What is an overpayment?Overpayments of unemployment benefits occur when claimants are paid benefits that are later denied.

-If you receive more benefits than you are entitled to, we will send you a decision with an Overpayment Assessment, which will say how much you owe.
+If you receive more benefits than you are entitled to, we will send you a decision letter with an Overpayment Assessment, which will say how much you owe.
+If the denial includes deductions for the Internal Revenue Service (IRS) or child support, you must repay the benefits you received plus the amount deducted.

 Employment Security Department